suljov/ReconRunner/README.md

 ReconRunner is a webapp tool designed to streamline and simplify directory and file brute-forcing, subdomain enumeration and sql injections.
 By leveraging popular tools like Gobuster, wfuzz and sqlmap, ReconRunner offers a more flexible and powerful experience with enhanced handling of wordlists, protocols, and outputs.

+## NOTICE
+The tool will go from bash code to python code

 ## **TODO/idéas**
 * come up with more idéas for features